freeCodeCamp/i18n-curriculum/curriculum/challenges/german/02-javascript-algorithms-and-data-structures/basic-javascript/understanding-boolean-values.md

 # --description--

-Ein weiterer Datentyp ist <dfn>Boolean</dfn>.
-Booleans können nur einen von zwei Werten annehmen: `true` oder `false`.
-Sie sind im Grunde kleine An-Aus-Schalter, bei denen `true` an und `false` aus ist.
-Diese beiden Zustände schließen sich gegenseitig aus.
+Another data type is the <dfn>Boolean</dfn>.
+Booleans may only be one of two values: `true` or `false`.
+They are basically little on-off switches, where `true` is on and `false` is off.
+These two states are mutually exclusive.

 **Hinweis:** Boolesche Werte werden nie mit Anführungszeichen geschrieben.
 Die Strings `"true"` und `"false"` sind nicht boolesch und haben keine besondere Bedeutung in JavaScript.